MrClarkeSoftware/CSharpProject/Clarke_abominations/Clarke Abomination Creator/readme.md

 Clarke Abomination Creator

-Be able to place pictures of Mr. Clarke on top of a set a meme templates.
+Be able to place pictures of Mr. Clarke on top of a meme templates.
+(Maita, danica, Aaron, francesca, autumn, daniel,Arjola)